First Lady of West Virginia

 The spouse of the Governor of West Virginia is given an honorary position, styled as First Lady or First Gentleman of the State of West Virginia.
 To date there have been no female governors of the State of West Virginia, and all first spouses have been first ladies.

-The current first lady of West Virginia is Cathy Justice, the wife of incumbent Governor Jim Justice who assumed office in 2017.
+The current first lady of West Virginia is Denise Morrisey, the wife of incumbent Governor Patrick Morrisey.

 Role

 The position of the first lady is not an elected one, carries no official duties, and receives no salary.
 However, the first lady holds a highly visible position in state government.
 Since 1893, the role of the first lady includes serving the host of the West Virginia Governor's Mansion.
 She organizes and attends official ceremonies and functions of state either along with, or in place of, the governor.
 It is common for the governor's spouse to select specific, non-political, causes to promote.